In episode #5, Giordanna Cullen and Rishabh talk about the importance of simplifying product usage and creating better experiences for your customers.

-Why do you think is the training content lagging behind the product, why hasn’t this problem been solved yet?
+Why do you think the training content is lagging behind the product, why hasn’t this problem been solved yet?

-I think is it quite a large problem, it’s a huge undertaking, because it’s an entire process review and it also has to do with organizational buy-in.
+I think it is quite a large problem, it’s a huge undertaking, because it’s an entire process review and it also has to do with organizational buy-in.

-And these are the stakeholders internally that need to know that this is coming so that they’re aware and then they can be planning out their timelines, or at least have some sort of idea that you know within the next month or so, however long that these things will be coming through to them.
+And these are the stakeholders internally that need to know that this is coming so that they’re aware and then they can be planning out their timelines, or at least have some sort of idea within the next month or so, however long that these things will be coming through to them.

 So one of our clients had a similar problem.
-And the way we worked out is we made a process with the product team like how likely you have said, rather than going to the support team and the customer success route, we directly made a process with the engineering team that hey whenever you log something just going up orders create a request.
+And the way we worked out is we made a process with the product team like how likely you have said, rather than going to the support team and the customer success route, we directly made a process with the engineering team that whenever you log something just going up orders create a request.

-So, we know what’s coming down or what the teams are working on so we do have general ideas of what each dev team or product team is working on for the next few months.
+So, we know what’s coming down or what the teams are working on so we do have general ideas of what each development team or product team is working on for the next few months.
 So, we’re constantly being updated there.

 For us, we don’t feel the need to do that because we can just have conversations and it’s a two-way street of sharing information.

 So, it’s not necessarily like “Here, go do this”, it’s more like, “What do you think is the best way to communicate these changes or this new feature or a new tool”, and it’s a discussion amongst people , then all the documentation comes through, it’s filtered down and then we create in that prompts or tools or videos.

 I run a content creation company, so what else would you recommend SaaS like us, we’re not mature like how Banana Tag is, but somebody who’s in early to mid-stage.